 Maintenance practices are defined as all procedures that can be taken to resolve all possible deterioration forms.
 Thus, the preventive maintenance treatment practices were recognised accompanied with the enhanced knowledge of the essential need of pavement management systems.
-These preventive maintenance treatment practices mainly aim to enhance the pavement performance through adding a planned maintainability and cost efficiency preventive strategies.
+These preventive maintenance treatment practices mainly aim to enhance the pavement performance by adding a planned maintainability and cost-efficiency preventive strategies.
 There are various factors that influence the overall pavement performance.
 The kind and the time of implementing maintenance practices are considered as the main influencer of the quality of the overall pavement performance.
-Preventive maintenance basically depends on implementing a cost effective rehabilitations strategies without enhancing the structural pavement performance while adding a cost effective maintenance practices when the pavement is considered at acceptable working condition.
+Preventive maintenance basically depends on implementing a cost effective rehabilitation strategies without enhancing the structural pavements capacity.
+This pavement treatment practices could enhance the overall operational pavement performance while adding a cost-effective maintenance practices when the pavement is considered at the acceptable working condition.